A Guide to British Pub Grub

 Ploughman’s Lunch

 A traditional lunch brought out to the fields by ploughmen, this cold plate of cheese, pickle and crusty bread is simple yet delicious.
-You might also have some apple, boiled eggs, ham or pickled onions on the side.
+You might also have some apples, boiled eggs, ham or pickled onions on the side.

 As its name suggests, you eat a Ploughman's at lunchtime.

-Vegetarian and Vegan
+Vegetarian and vegan eats

 Hello there, veggies and vegans.
 You have nothing to worry about.
 When in London, you'll find that most pubs have a great selection of vegetarian dishes, including vegetarian nut roasts with onion gravy, battered tofu & chips, as well as pies and pasta dishes.
+You can often customise dishes and order them without the meat element, too - don't be afraid to ask as pubs will usually do their best to accommodate dietary requirements.

 Treacle sponge pudding